 The mobile cameras and webcams will turn into “mirrors” and then can hold the clothing to check on their screen whether it suits them.
 There is also a feature of social media sharing by which you can share your looks on platforms like Facebook, Email, and Twitter.

 Augmented reality is not limited to only clothing but has extended its roots to footwear as well.
-The footwear company Wannaby’s Wannakicks introduced its app by which you can try 10 pairs of shoes within just 10 seconds virtually.
+The footwear company Wannaby’s Wannakicks introduced its app.
+With this app you can try 10 pairs of shoes within just 10 seconds virtually.
 Using “Wannakicks” iOS app, you can try a perfect pair of sneakers using AR.
-You can choose your favorite pair of shoes from the list of 3D models, then point your mobile camera on your feet, and in a few seconds, you are virtually wearing your chosen footwear.
+You can choose your favorite pair of shoes from the list of 3D models.
+Then point your mobile camera on your feet, and in a few seconds, you are virtually wearing your chosen footwear.
 You can even rotate your feet and change the camera angle for having views at different angles.
 In fact, you can also try walking and the app will follow your footsteps.

 L’Oreal Paris, the renowned company of beauty products, has made trying on beauty products easier than ever before.
-The augmented reality brings virtual try-on feature by which you can try different hair colours and cosmetics on your body before making a purchasing decision.
+The augmented reality brings virtual try-on feature.
+Using this you can try different hair colours and cosmetics on your body before making a purchasing decision.
 The customer gets a realistic idea of how the colour will look on her/him.
 You just require a webcam (for desktop or laptop), a cell phone camera, or even a selfie for virtual try-on.
 You can start by Makeup Virtual Try-On hub and can choose which option will make you look better.

 Augmented Reality can be the most powerful thing in deciding the future of Visualizing e-commerce.
 Leveraging it before you get too late in heading the race.
 At, Amplework, we are having an expert dedicated team of providing AR solutions in e-commerce.